Experiencing an Ashram in Rishikesh, Uttarakhand.

 For my first few days in Rishikesh, I happily wandered the town, relaxed in cafes with with river views and caught up on blogging.

-Friends of friends took me to early yoga each morning which set me up for the day and gave me more energy than I had felt in months.
+Friends took me to early yoga each morning which set me up for the day and gave me more energy than I had felt in months.
 (If in doubt… yoga.
 Really…).
 One evening I attended the Ganga Aarti (evening Hindu prayer ceremonies) at Parmeth Niketan Ashram in Rishikesh.
 This is the largest and best known Ashram in the area – set on the banks of the holy river.
 It accommodates up to 2,000 people at any one time.
 The Ganga Aarti were beautiful if somewhat marred by the many visitors who it seemed had come predominantly to take photos as opposed to soak up the atmosphere and appreciate the rituals.

 My indecision over ashrams was soon remedied.
 Blogger friend & India specialist Mariellen from Breathe Dream Go – who I’d been trying to meet up with for a while – was serendipitously headed to her favourite Ashram just outside Rishikesh; Aurovalley.
 I decided to join her there.